 Over the last four decades, macroeconomists and finance theorists have developed models that assume away Knightian uncertainty and represent the process underpinning outcomes over an indefinite future with a single probability distribution.
 A vast majority of these models rely on the rational expectations hypothesis (REH) to represent the forecast of the market (an aggregate of its participants).
 They do so by imposing consistency between this forecast and the probability distribution of outcomes implied by the model (Muth, 1961).
-In the early 1970s, Robert Lucas pointed out that once models that characterize outcomes with a probability distribution are upheld as "the relevant economic theory," REH represents how a rational participant understands and forecasts market outcomes.
+Lucas (1995, 2001) pointed out that once models that characterize outcomes with a probability distribution are upheld as "the relevant economic theory," REH represents how a rational participant understands and forecasts market outcomes.